engelsystem/engelsystem/README.md

 To install loklak with Docker please refer to the loklak [Docker installation readme](/docs/INSTALLATION_DOCKER.md).

-## How do I deploy engelsystem with Heroku?
+## How do I deploy Engelsystem with Heroku?

 Please read how to deploy to [Heroku here](/docs/HEROKU.md)